-Increases the effective reference price escalator formula to be 88 percent of the fiveyear Olympic moving average marketing year average price, limited to 115 percent of the statutory reference price, beginning with the 2025 crop year.
+Increases the effective reference price escalator formula to be 88 percent of the fiveyear Olympic moving average marketing year average price, limited to 115 percent of the statutory reference price.

 (b) Reference Price

 Increases statutory reference prices for all covered commodities beginning with the 2025 crop year.
 Effective beginning in the 2031 crop year, the reference price for all covered commodities shall equal the reference price in the previous crop year multiplied by 1.005 and cannot exceed 113 percent of the reference price for such covered commodity.